microsoft/verona/docs/internal/compiler-steps.md

 The MLIR stage takes in the AST and symbol table above and lowers to the following MLIR dialects:
 * Standard: Overall structure (functions, modules, etc) + existing operations
 * LLVM: Structures, memory management, remaining operations
-* Region (new): A dialect that tags objects into regions + creation & destruction semantics.
+* Verona (new): A dialect that tags objects into regions + creation & destruction semantics, plus some types.

+More details on the [Verona dialect](dialect.md) document.

 With the (high-level) IR above, the following MLIR passes can be executed:
 * (opt) Region and alias analysis
 * (opt) Heap to stack transformation
 * Foreign code RPC generation
 * Types representation (boxing, unions)
+* Inlining for arithmetic and other simple cases
 * (opt) Type pruning (intersection of unions to concrete)
 * (opt) `match` elision, removing unreachable cases
 * (opt) Dynamic to static calls conversion after inlining